raaymii/Raaymii/README.md

 - 🌱 I’m currently learning Javascript, React, Next.js and Typescript.
 - 👯 I’m looking to collaborate with other developers, desingners and mentors who can help scale my growth in this track.
 - 🤔 I’m looking for help with internship roles and actual real-life projects to get my hands dirty 😤.
-- 📫 How to reach me: Via my linkedIn   [https://www.linkedin.com/in/osamagioghomwenwi-oghagbon-9a591/](https://www.linkedin.com/in/raaymii-oghagbon-9a5840191/)
+- 📫 How to reach me: Via my [LinkedIn](https://www.linkedin.com/in/raaymii-oghagbon-9a5840191/)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I read books in my leisure time and Sidney Sheldon is my favourite author🤗.
 Oh, and I play basketball🏀😊.